I love to see her go, I hate to watch her—

 Holly slinks out of bed, tank top on, bottom out, cheeks rippling with each step to use the bathroom.
 Where to begin?
 Her lips, that skin, her ass, that waist, those hips—her tits!
 Holly is not a snack, she is a tasting menu.
 I adore the abundant cornucopia of women that the world has to offer, my appetite knows no limits, but black women are a particular dimension of sublime I am unable to articulate with words.
-I suppose there is some bias because I am a black women, but seriously—have you SEEN black women?
+I suppose there is some bias because I am a black woman, but seriously—have you SEEN black women?
 Have you basked in their Shea butter scented majesty?

 Holly returns, at once composed and disheveled.
 Our time in the boudoir was—active, to be polite.